-Dr. Katherine Aubrecht, Member (2019-2021)
+Dr. Katherine Aubrecht, Member (2024)

-Ms. Jenelle Ball, Associate (2021)
+Ms. Jenelle Ball, Member (2024)

 Jenelle Ball is a high school chemistry teacher in Chico, California.
 As a 30+ year teacher of chemistry, she still has a true enthusiasm for her profession.
-She currently teachs college prep chemistry and Advanced Placement Chemistry, and serves as the science department chair.
+She currently teaches college prep chemistry and Advanced Placement Chemistry, and serves as the science department chair.

 Ms. Ball received her BS in chemistry from California State University, Chico.
 Her MS in chemistry is from UC Santa Cruz and her MA in education is from UC Santa Barbara.

 In 1982, Ms. Ball became a full member the ACS after having been a member and president of the Student Affiliates at CSU Chico.
 She is a long-time member of the California Section.
 In 2010, the California Section recognized her teaching efforts and selected her as the Lloyd Ryland Outstanding High School Chemistry Teacher.
 Many opportunities came from that recognition.
 In 2015, she received the James Bryant Conant Award from the ACS.
 In 2016, she served as a member of the Recommendations Task Force for the American Chemical Society Guidelines for Teaching High School and Middle School Chemistry.
 In 2017, Ms. Ball served as President of the American Association of Chemistry Teachers, and was recognized as the Outstanding Alumni from the College of Natural Sciences at CSU Chico.
 She has been the program organizer and co-organizer for many Teacher Day programs during the ACS Spring National Meeting.
-She is very excited to now be a new councilor for the California Section.
+She is very excited to now be a councilor for the California Section and member of CEI.

 Dr. Mark Benvenuto, Associate (2021)

-Dr. Marie Bourgeois, Member (2021-2023)
+Dr. Marie Bourgeois, Member (2023)

 Dr. Marie Bourgeois is a Research Professor and Toxicologist at the University Of South Florida College Of Public Health.
 She received her Bachelor’s degree in Clinical Chemistry from USF and an MPH and Ph.D. in Toxicology and Risk Assessment from the Environmental and Occupational Health Department at USF COPH in 2010.
 Her research includes lactational transfer of pesticides, toxicity assessments of investigational compounds, and the effects of PARP inhibition on pharmacologically mediated hepatotoxicity.